We found 5 genetics specialists who accept Humana Silver 3800/HMO Premier near New Orleans, LA.

 Dr. Dmitriy Niyazov sees patients in New Orleans, LA and Raceland, LA.
 His medical specialty is genetics.
 He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Dr. Niyazov attended the University of Rochester School of Medicine and Dentistry for medical school and subsequently trained at a hospital affiliated with Emory University for residency.
 He is affiliated with Ochsner.

 Dr. Michael Marble's specialty is clinical biochemical genetics.
 He honors Blue Cross/Blue Shield, Coventry, Viant, and more.
 He is a graduate of Indiana University School of Medicine.
 For his residency, Dr. Marble trained at the University of New Mexico Health Sciences Center.
 Dr. Marble is professionally affiliated with LSU Health New Orleans and West Jefferson Medical Center (WJMC).
 New patients are welcome to contact his office for an appointment.

 Dr. Hans Andersson is a genetics specialist in New Orleans, LA and Metairie, LA.
 Dr. Andersson is professionally affiliated with Tulane Medical Center, Women's and Children's Hospital, and Tulane Lakeside Hospital for Women and Children.
-He attended Tulane University School of Medicine and then went on to complete his residency at a hospital affiliated with Tulane University.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Andersson has received professional recognition including the following: New Orleans Super Doctors.
+He attended Tulane University School of Medicine, he completed his residency training at a hospital affiliated with Tulane University.
+Dr. Andersson is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He has received professional recognition including the following: New Orleans Super Doctors.